bkim1080/bkim1080/README.md

 ![github-header-image](https://user-images.githubusercontent.com/93671113/185207570-d5f191ae-0549-4c4e-81c4-e104796e6b41.png)

 ##  👤 ABOUT ME
 Hello, I'm Bryan!
 I'm a software developer with a passion for solving real-world problems through the power of code.
-With a diverse background and experience in different fields, I was able to find my true strengths and passions which lie in the world of software development.
+With a diverse background in different fields, I was able to find my true strengths and passions which lie in the world of software development.

 ##  📝 SKILLS
 ![HTML5 badge](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)